Our Science – Mackem Website

 Genes Regulating Pattern Formation During Embryonic Development

-Developmental processes such as axis formation and organogenesis often re-employ regulatory components and interactions, which may even be used in the adult organism.
+Developmental processes such as axis formation and organogenesis employ regulatory components and interactions that are often also used in normal tissue renewal/homeostasis in the adult organism, as well as contributing to the pathogenesis of disease when aberrantly reactivated.
 Limb development is a particularly attractive model for unraveling the function and interaction of such regulatory components, because it is very accessible to study and is extremely well conserved between genetic (mouse) and embryologic (chick) model organisms and humans.
-Mouse genetics have spotlighted many mutations affecting this process, and a wealth of embryologic information from experimental manipulations in chick has uncovered a dense network of inductive tissue interactions, providing a rich conceptual framework for molecular analysis.
+Mouse genetics have spotlighted many mutations affecting this process, and a wealth of embryologic information from experimental manipulations in chick has uncovered a network of inductive tissue interactions, providing a rich conceptual framework for molecular analysis.
 My lab previously identified several transcription factors (homeobox genes and T-box genes) involved in formation and patterning of both the primary embryonic axis and the limb axis in vertebrates.
-Recently, we have focused on the role of Tbx5 and the 5'Hoxd genes in regulating several aspects of limb development, including early inductive events (Tbx5), pattern formation (Hoxd), as well as condensation and differentiation of cartilage precursors for the limb skeleton (Hoxd).
-We are analyzing the normal developmental function of these transcription factors in the limb, with the long-term aim of linking regulatory cascades and patterned gene expression to the morphogenesis of specific structures.
+Recently, we have focused on the role of Shh/Gli3 and 5'Hoxd genes in regulating several aspects of limb development, including early digit patterning, as well as condensation and differentiation of cartilage precursors during final morphogenesis of the limb skeleton.
+We are analyzing the normal developmental function of early transcription factors that regulate digit patterning (Gli3, 5'Hoxd), with the long-term aim of linking regulatory cascades and patterned gene expression to the morphogenesis of specific structures.

 Temporal requirements for Sonic hedgehog (Shh) signaling in digit pattern: